jparishy/rcss/Readme.md

 ***Keep in mind that I am no CSS3 expert.
 My background is all in native development.
 This is an experiment, after all!***

 ### About
-RCSS is a system built on top of Ruby to generate CSS animation using code that looks a lot like CoreAnimation.
+RCSS is a system built on top of Ruby to generate CSS animation using code that looks a lot like the convenience methods from CoreAnimation on iOS.

 Essentially, an animation is composed of a `duration`, a `delay`, some `options`, the actual `animation`, and a `completion` block.